-To claim originating status the production steps carried out in your country must go beyond the minimal operations listed in the agreement, such as packaging, colouring, or labelling.
-If only the steps listed were carried out in your country and nothing else was produced or transformed there, the essential oil cannot be considered as originating in your country.
+To claim originating status the production steps carried out in your country must go beyond the minimal operations listed in the agreement, such as packaging, cutting or simple mixing.
+If only the steps listed were carried out in your country and nothing else was produced or transformed there, the fish cannot be considered as originating in your country.